 – Transit through the international transit areas of airports of the Schengen states (Airport transit visa).

 There are three types of Schengen visas available to travelers across the globe-

 – Limited Territorial Validity Visas (LTV)

-Schengen travel visa is issued to those who want to travel for leisure, work, business, education, or to visit a relative or friend residing in the Schengen region.
-This kind of travel visa is usually issued with a validity of 3 months (90 days only).
+You can get a Schengen visa for leisure, work, business, education, or to visit a relative or friend residing in the Schengen region.
+This kind of travel visa has a validity of 3 months (90 days only).

 There are 19 countries that are not a part of the EU, or of the Schengen Area, but they allow foreign citizens of other non-Schengen countries to enter and stay in their territories, only by showing a valid Schengen Visa.
 Such visiting foreigners do not need a national visa issued from these countries to enter transit and stay in their territory temporarily.

 There are a few points that travellers must keep in mind while applying for a Schengen visa.

 Book an appointment at least 15 working days prior to your departure since that is the approximate time an Embassy/Consulate needs to complete the visa issuing procedure.
 You can even apply up to 12 weeks before the date of travel.

 Always fill up the travel visa application form cautiously because the visa interviewer has distinguished nature of questions for the interviewee.
 Making an appointment online and collecting of imperative documents is the most important prerequisite after filling out the form.

 1. A photo reflecting full face and neck, and should be clicked in a light background.